zs0302/Leary-lab-manual/README.md

 *	should contain notes from meetings and a detailed account of the statistical analyses you perform,
 *	should be organized and detailed enough for someone else to read and understand what you did,
 *	should not contain notes for other courses or projects outside of the Department of Orthopaedic Surgery.
+* should be in English letter languages only about English terms for notes to yourself.

 ### Security
 All notebook holders should consider the sensitivity of the information that might be contained within the notebook in order to minimize dissemination of unauthorized information.
 Due to the sensitive nature of the data that you will be working with, the Department of Orthopaedic Surgery retains the right to confiscate this notebook anytime during or after your involvement with any affiliated research projects.

 ## Schedule Notification
-For all lab members, your particular work of last week and work schedule for the following week will be discussed and assigned on weekly meeting.
+For all lab members, your particular work of the previous week and work schedule for the following week will be discussed and assigned during the weekly meeting.
 The lab meeting is obligatory for each member.
 If you will be absent for some particular reason for the lab meeting, earlier notification needs to be made to Dr. Leary and Ms. Kyeong.
-For students, the schoolwork is priority, however you need to communicate with your supervisors when your schoolwork conflicts with Lab work and it is necessary to reduce work hours.
-Any event for personal reason needs to be notified in advance to avoid dispensable planning and scheduling.
+For students, schoolwork is priority, however you need to communicate with your supervisors when your schoolwork conflicts with Lab work and it is necessary to reduce work hours.
+Any event for personal reason needs to be notified in advance to avoid rescheduling.

 **In addition:**